What are Oracle-approved methods for acquiring new subscribers into my mailing list?

 Outbound Email Deliverability Best Practices

 This answer is part of the Email Deliverability Best Practices doc community.
 Each answer's intention is to contribute to the betterment of the email community.
 These answers are only related to outbound messages, and do not have any impact to the improvement of inbound deliverability.
-For more information regarding deliverability's role at Oracle Service Cloud, please review the following answer:
+For more information regarding deliverability's role at Oracle B2C Service, please review the following answer:

 Email Deliverability Group (EDG) and Spam Considerations and Policy